CIRCSE/LEMLAT3/README.md

 	\B select BASE LES source
 	\O select ONOMASTICON LES source
 	\D select DU CANGE LES source
-	\A select BASE + ONOMASTICON source
+	\A select ALL LES source
 	\a to output in 'lemresult' FILE
 	\d to output on SCREEN
 ```